MichaelMiR01/ziptcc_dev/README.md

 ## Includes ZIP
 Zip the necessary includes into a file named includes.zip.
 Put it in the same directory as ztcc and ztcc will find it.
-If you want to use a different file, you can use ztcc -Bzip:myfile.zip
+If you want to use a different file, you can use ztcc -Bzip=myfile.zip

 ## Make ztcc selfcontaining
 Simply append the zip to the exe, adjust-sfx index of zip.